-Source/Collection of Data: The "Issue Login" database is maintained specifically for logging in each local government transaction.
-When analysis of a transaction is complete, the Cost Analysis field is used to indicate that the issue will be used in the cost analysis report.
-A query is made to this field for all completed issues.
-The report is printed and the following calculation is made.
+Source/Collection of Data: The debt database is maintained specifically for logging in each local government transaction.
+When analysis of a transaction is complete, the Fees tab is used to report the cost of issuance.
+A query is made to the actual fee field for all completed issues.
+The report is printed, and the following calculation is made.